PlantandFoodResearch/MCHap/docs/call.rst

 Prior allele frequencies
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In ``mchap call`` the prior distribution for genotypes is controlled by three factors:
+In ``mchap call`` the prior distribution for genotypes is controlled by four factors:

 - The ploidy of the organism.
 - The expected inbreeding coefficient of the organism.
+- The set of known haplotype alleles.
-- The prior frequencies of haplotype alleles.
+- The prior frequencies of known haplotype alleles.

 The first two factors are controlled using the ``--ploidy`` and ``--inbreeding`` parameters
 as described above.